-Here we are again, for another year and we are continuing to study and teach in the middle of a pandemic.
-We’re all still facing our own challenges in 2021, and it’s never been more important to treat our fellow students and staff with respect, equality, and dignity whilst interacting with each other.
+We’re coming toward the end of a long and hard year, and we’re continuing to study in the middle of a pandemic.
+We’re all still facing our own challenges, and it’s never been more important to treat our fellow students and staff with respect, equality, and dignity whilst interacting with each other.
 Be kind, always.

 Behavioural expectations of students are outlined in the Charter of Student Rights and Responsibilities.
 You are expected to uphold these standards throughout your studies, including all communication with staff and students, in the real and virtual classroom, on campus, and on placement.